algolia/algolia-launch-extension/README.md

 #### Storage
 This Data Element uses the Session Storage to get the event details.
 There is no configuration needed for this Data Element.
 The data is added in the *click* event action automatically.
 On *convert* event action, the data is removed.

+This Data Element returns what is stored in the Session Storage.

 ## Clicked or Converted after Search
 ### InstantSearch & Autocomplete